spitbol/spitbol-docs/minimal.md

-Memory is organized into words which each contain CFP$B bytes. for word machines *CFP$B
-, which is a configuration parameter, may be one in which case words and bytes are identical.
+Memory is organized into words which each contain CFP$B bytes. for word machines CFP$B, which is a configuration parameter, may be one in which case words and bytes are identical.
 To each word corresponds an address which is a non-negative quantity which is a multiple of CFP$B
 .
 Data is organized into words as follows.